stickeeuk/instrumentation/README.md

 ### Scrubbing Data

-By default, data is scrubbed by the `Stickee\Instrumentation\DataScrubbers\DefaultDataScrubber` class.
+By default, data is scrubbed using regexes from `INSTRUMENTATION_SCRUBBING_REGEXES` and values from the config where the keys match `INSTRUMENTATION_SCRUBBING_CONFIG_KEY_REGEXES`.
-To change this behaviour, bind your implementation to the `Stickee\Instrumentation\DataScrubbers\DataScrubberInterface` interface.
+To use a custom scrubber, bind your implementation to the `Stickee\Instrumentation\DataScrubbers\DataScrubberInterface` interface.
-The package ships with `NullDataScrubber` to disable scrubbing, and `CallbackDataScrubber` to allow you to register a callback instead of creating a new class.
+The package ships with `NullDataScrubber` to disable scrubbing, `CallbackDataScrubber` to allow you to register a callback instead of creating a new class, and `MultiDataScrubber` to bind multiple scrubbers.

 ```php
 use Stickee\Instrumentation\DataScrubbers\DataScrubberInterface;